Liu-Huixia/learning-process-DNN/README.md

 Please read the requirements.txt before you run this code.

-NOTE: Especially if you are using a Mac with python 3.7 and your Keras is 2.3.1, you may need to update the python or packgaes.
+NOTE: if you are using a Mac with python 3.7 and your Keras is 2.3.1, you may need to update the python or packgaes.

 ## Overall guidance for this repository